hzdelgado/flutter-example-riverpod/README.md

 # Pet Adoption App

 Flutter app of a pet adoption app using Riverpod as state management, I also use: auto_route. freezed, dartz, carousel_slider, and Firebase for authentication.
-Spanish because is my mother tongue, therefore, no english.

 # Motivation